By Alice Sverdlik and Shadrack Mbaka

 Inadequate sanitation often imposes severe burdens on women and girls, who must use unaffordable public toilets or undignified latrines while at night they may resort to ‘flying toilets’ and tins at home (kasuku).
 For those who utilise pit latrines, they must depend upon sanitation ‘ambulances’: young men are paid to collect human waste from the plots, but merely dump effluents in nearby trenches or rivers.
 After nightfall in insecure settlements, women and girls have especially acute challenges when accessing toilets.
 Anastasia explained that “at night, there is no security of women going out.
 A man can go out alone, but women cannot” so they must use plastic bags and dispose the waste in the morning.
 Additionally, Dorice noted that girls in Nairobi’s slums often miss school while menstruating due to inadequate toilets and their inability to access to menstrual pads.

-In response, Muungano women are working closely with Akiba Mashinani Trust (AMT) to demand a formal inquiry into Mukuru’s inadequate sanitation.
+In response, Muungano women are working closely with Akiba Mashinani Trust (AMT) to demand a formal enquiry into Mukuru’s inadequate sanitation.
 Recent surveys with over 800 households in Mukuru found that 3.6% had access to adequate bathrooms, just 7% had adequate toilets, and only 29% had adequate water provision.
 In addition to raising awareness of the problems resulting from slums’ meagre toilets, Anastasia and Dorice envision scaling-up the campaign across Kenyan informal settlements.
 This larger-scale initiative will continue empowering women and raising Muungano’s profile through creative, dedicated advocacy strategies.

 Taking Stock and Looking Forward to a National Campaign